josh-allan/dotfiles/README.md

 ---

-This config is designed for Linux, however it will work for MacOS with some tinkering
+## This config is designed for Linux, however it will mostly work for MacOS
----

 ---